LunarEngineer/LunarEngineerBlog/_posts/2022-02-26-InstallingLinux.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h2 id="Bare-Metal">Bare Metal<a class="anchor-link" href="#Bare-Metal"> </a></h2><p>You can build a linux system for yourself, or you get can a bare metal system provisioned in AWS, Azure, Google Cloud, Digital Ocean, or whatever cloud computing environment you want.</p>
-<p>I have a home server because I host games and media, and because I like to play around with computers.</p>
+<p>I have a home server because I host games and media, and because I like to play around with computers.
+My server isn't <em>absolutely</em> ridiculuous, but it's certainly not an average desktop.</p>
+<p>I'm going to be using this as a Kubernetes compute node and I'm splurging a bit and upgrading my homelab at the same time!</p>
+<p>I'm looking to purchase a good handful of low power compute nodes; here's what I chose and why.</p>
 <p>At this point the installation process is tailored towards having physical access to the system; your particular environment will dictate how much of this needs to be done.</p>
 <ol>
 <li>Go get a tool to write a disk image to a physical device.
 If you're using linux you should check out the documentation for the dd command and you should be aware of how to find the correct address to use if you're targeting a specific removable device.
 If you're using Windows go download something like <a href="https://www.balena.io/etcher/">balena etcher</a> to flash an image to a USB.</li>
 <li>Go download whichever particular linux flavor is your preference; I prefer Ubuntu Server LTS because it's familiar, it's widely distributed, has a more than reasonablly long maintenance period, and will work with everything we're going to throw at it.</li>
 <li>Flash the image you downloaded using whatever tooling you selected.</li>
-<li>Plug the removable usb device into the physical server.</li>
+<li>Plug the removable usb device into the physical server you want to get running.</li>
 <li>Turn the darn thing on.</li>
 <li>Go through the boot sequence.</li>
 <li>Clone down this repository.</li>
+<li>Use cloud-init to setup kubernetes nodes.</li>
 <li>Run the install script to install the software (k33)</li>
 </ol>
 <p>This is a <a href="https://assets.ubuntu.com/v1/f401c3f4-Ubuntu_Server_CLI_pro_tips_2020-04.pdf">good resource</a> for command line interface in a Linux environment.</p>